Sialis

 If you mount a nestbox on a tree, large wooden post, fence or telephone pole with no guard, be prepared to lose adults, eggs and nestlings to raccoons, snakes or cats.
-Just because you don't have predation the first year doesn't mean they are safe - sometimes it can take raccoons 3-4 years to find the location of a "Happy Meal."
+Just because you don’t have predation the first year doesn’t mean they are safe – e.g., sometimes it can take raccoons 3-4 years to find the location of a “Happy Meal.”

-Either a Stovepipe (Kingston) or PVC wobbling baffle will guard your nestbox against climbing predators like raccoons, and cats.
-It will also deter squirrels, chipmunks, mice, and rats as long as they cannot otherwise jump to the box.
-The Stovepipe guard also deters snakes; the PVC one does not.
-Raccoons have been known to get around metal cone guards on poles, even those that are 36" in diameter.
+Raccoons have been known to get around metal cone guards on poles, even those that are 36″ in diameter.
 That size conical baffle may not stop snakes over 5 feet long, which thank goodness are not a problem in CT.
 Conical baffles are fairly easy to make and are good for nestboxes mounted on wooden posts.
 See more information on deterring cats and snakes.

 A 4 foot wide flat square of hardware cloth also works, but it makes monitoring difficult, has sharp edges, and is expensive.

 Another option is a Noel Guard which MAY (or may not) deter raccoons, cats and squirrels, but not snakes or medium sized avian predators.
-It is a little wire cage (1/2" hardware cloth) that goes over the nestbox entrance hole.
+It is a little wire cage (1/2″ hardware cloth) that goes over the nestbox entrance hole.

 Hardware cloth is not fun to work with - it's stiff and cut edges are sharp, so be patient and careful.